akowalz/wiki_crawl/README.md

 The beginnings of a a web crawler for Wikipedia, written because I was interested in programming the "clicks to philosophy" algorithm and ended up fleshing it out more than that.

-Included is very barebones class for Wikipedia articles that will spwan `Wiki` objects when called with the extension link.
+Included is very barebones API for Wikipedia, parsing the webpages into an object that can be worked with.

     irb > w = Wiki.new("/wiki/Tortilla")
       => #<Wiki:0x007f87098f1ac8 @ext="/wiki/Tortilla", @uri="http://en.wikipedia.org/wiki/Tortilla", ...>